ryumada/docker-grafana/README.md

 ```

 Grant the service accounts used by Loki and Mimir appropriate IAM permissions scoped to these buckets.
 At minimum, grant `roles/storage.objectAdmin` on each bucket (or the more restrictive set of object read/write roles your policy requires).
 For bucket management tasks, `roles/storage.admin` may be needed but is broader.

+Provision the backing services that make Grafana and Traefik stateless/highly available:

+* **Grafana database:** create or reuse a managed PostgreSQL instance.
+Grant a user/database that Grafana can write to, then set the `GRAFANA_DB_*` variables in `.env` accordingly.
+* **Traefik ACME storage:** each Traefik instance persists certificates locally at `/letsencrypt/acme.json`.
+Ensure the volume mount has enough space and is included in your backups.

 Populate the bucket env variables in `.env` so the configuration templates pick up the names you created: